 The purpose of NCCEH's SSO-CE grant is to improve the effectiveness of the NC BoS CoC's coordinated entry system so more people have access to homeless services, the system is easy to navigate, and households move quickly from homelessness to permanent housing.
-The main task of grantees will be to support and improve the coordinated entry infrastructure for their Regional Committees.

 NCCEH's SSO-CE grants are not intended to fully fund every coordinated entry activity.
 Instead, these grants will fund the basic infrastructure of the CE system, including much of the work required of CE Leads and other gaps in the system that prevent Regional Committees from fully implementing CE.
 Other community partners will be expected to maintain their commitment to CE, and SSO-CE grantees will be expected to continue to build support from additional community partners for CE activities.
+SSO-CE funds must be used to implement the CE system, they cannot be used for community planning activities.

 Grantees will assume the role of Coordinated Entry Lead in their region.
-With this additional funding SSO-CE grantees will be expected to maintain a well-run coordinated entry system and to improve their systems beyond what was possible without SSO-CE funding.
+With this funding SSO-CE grantees will be expected to maintain a well-run coordinated entry system and to improve their systems beyond what was possible without SSO-CE funding.
 Regional Committees with SSO-CE funding should have CE processes that provide better coverage and access to CE, quicker referrals, higher quality data, and more in-depth evaluation than the CE system before receiving funding.